Note on Recertification:

 Physician Certifications for Missouri Medical Marijuana Cards

-Dr. Roark offers certifications for Medical Marijuana Cards.
+Dr. Roark and Dr. Jacobson offer certifications for Medical Marijuana Cards.

 This is a free service for our members, or a fee of $100 for nonmembers for an in-office or telehealth visit.
 No membership is necessary!

-To prepare for your appointment, please obtain your medical records showing any previous treatment for your Qualifying Condition and bring a paper copy to your appointment.
-If you are able to give us a complete medical history, no records are necessary for yur appointment.
+To prepare for your appointment, please know your current medications and medical conditions.
+If uncertain of your medical history, please obtain your medical records showing any previous treatment for your Qualifying Condition.
+If you are able to give us a complete medical history, no records are necessary for your appointment.

 - Intractable migraines unresponsive to other treatment;